Comic sound

 Despite criticisms of being a vulgar form of humour, use of comic sound as a way of causing laughter has become a recognized and commonly used method.
 These types of sounds are typical of children's cartoons and slapstick comedy.

+The classic comedy duo of Laurel and Hardy were pioneers in the use of comic sound as they transitioned from silent film to "talkies".

 Key examples of its use in society and media works are: